back to Axiomatic Language Home Page

 ! (('E' '0') .. ('Z' '9')) (('e' '0') .. ('z' '9'))

-cat ! concatenate lc- and uc-maps into letter>digit map
+cat ! concatenate lc- and uc-maps into single letter>digit map

 ! (('E' '0') .. ('Z' '9') ('e' '0') .. ('z' '9'))